brainhub/SHA3IUF/README.md

   * how small can the state be (224 bytes on a 64-bit system for a unified SHA-3 algorithm)
   * what is the incremental cost of adding e.g. SHA3-384 to a SHA3-256 implementation?

 The implementation is written in C and uses `uint64_t` types to manage the SHA-3 state.
-The code will compile and run on 64-bit and 32-bit architectures (`gcc` and `gcc -m32` on `x86_64` were tested).
+The code will compile and run on 64-bit and 32-bit architectures.

 [fips202_standard]: http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf "FIPS 202 standard"